mhaut/mhaut.github.io/_pages/teaching.md

 - Bachelor's Degree in Computer Engineering with a specialization in Software Engineering
     - Computer Technology, 1st year.

-# National University of Distance Education.
+## 2020/2021: National University of Distance Education.
-## 2020/2021
 - Master's Degree in Engineering and Data Science
-    - Management and Storage of Unstructured Information, 2.76 ECTS credits.
+    - Management and Storage of Unstructured Information, 1st year.
 - Bachelor's Degree in Computer Engineering
-    - Databases, 4.947 ECTS credits.
+    - Databases, 2nd year.
 - Bachelor's Degree in Computer Engineering with a specialization in Information Technology
-    - Final Degree Project, 0.231 ECTS credits.
+    - Final Degree Project, 4th year.

-# University of Extremadura.
+## 2019/2020: University of Extremadura.
-## 2019/2020
 - Bachelor's Degree in Computer Engineering with a specialization in Computer Engineering
     - Computer Technology, 1st year.
 - Bachelor's Degree in Computer Engineering with a specialization in Software Engineering